This HAS To Be Normal

 I know somebody will read these words and think that I'm being radically divisive or alarmist, or perhaps that, in my alarm about the dangers posed by Republicans (who some years ago I called a hate group and now I believe we must think of as a Nazi party), I'm diminishing and whitewashing the failures and dangers of the Democratic Party.
 I suppose maybe so.
 Maybe I'm kidding myself, or maybe I'm fooled by the flood of bullshit I'm subjected to each day.
 I sure wouldn't be alone.

 Anyway.
-The Nazis came to the pro-Trump boat show in Jupiter Florida last week.
+The Nazis came to the pro-Trump boat parade in Jupiter, Florida last week.
 They flew their swastikas and delivered the usual Nazi slogans and salutes and slurs.
 I guess they have a more honest version of the Trump hat that they sell, which says MAKE AMERICA WHITE AGAIN.
 There aren't a ton of stories about it.
 "Ho-hum, Nazis at a Trump event" is the thinking I suppose.
-The story I linked to is at pains to point out that this was only one boat among hundreds flying Nazi gear, and that the boat organizer called the Nazis "scum," so if you want to believe that this event was a one-off sort of oddity of an otherwise normal politician, you're invited by the story to do so.
+The story I linked to is at pains to point out that this was only one boat among hundreds that was flying Nazi gear, and that the parade organizer called the Nazis "scum," so if you want to believe that this event was a one-off sort of oddity of an otherwise normal politician, you're invited by the story to do so.

-Now, if you're somebody who isn't into ignorance, you might find it odd that anyone organizing a pro-Trump boat show would object to the presence of Nazis at a rally in support of a clearly Nazi-aligned candidate for the presidency.
-You might find it interesting that any news story would take pains to explain that it was only one Nazi boat at a floating rally in support of a Nazi, when the truth is that at any Trump event the open Nazis are the people being most honest about all the little things, like what it is they are supporting and why exactly they are excited to support it, and all the people they believe are not humans but are actually despicable vermin and and infectious diseases (as Republican-appointed Texas Department of Public Safety Director Steve McCraw, once referred to as the most powerful unelected figure in Texas politics, recently referred to immigrants), and who they expect to see suffer and die, etc.
+Now, if you're somebody who isn't into ignorance, you might find it odd that anyone organizing a pro-Trump boat parade would object to the presence of Nazis at a rally in support of a clearly Nazi-aligned candidate for the presidency.
+You might find it interesting that any news story would take pains to explain that it was only one Nazi boat at a floating rally in support of a Nazi, when the truth is that at any Trump event the open Nazis are the people being most honest about certain rather important things like what it is they are supporting and why exactly they are excited to support it, and all the people they believe are not humans but are actually despicable vermin and infectious diseases (as Republican-appointed Texas Department of Public Safety Director Steve McCraw, once called the most powerful unelected figure in Texas politics, recently referred to immigrants), and who they expect to see suffer and die, etc.

 It's almost like most people in our media and many in our country are more committed to telling comforting fictions than to observing the actual swastika that's actually flapping around.
 It's almost as if people are more interested in finding a way to not know things that are difficult to ignore than they are in simply looking around and knowing.

 Years ago FOX News host Laura Ingraham gave a Nazi salute to end her speech in favor of Trump at the Republican National Convention.
-The story that came afterward informed us that even though it did resemble a Nazi salute in the video and photographs to some, it couldn't be a Nazi salute, because if it had been a Nazi salute, Laura Ingraham would have lost her job.
+The story that was written afterward informed us that even though it did resemble a Nazi salute in the video and photographs to some, it couldn't be a Nazi salute, because it couldn't.
+And I've had it often explained to me that if it had been a Nazi salute, Laura Ingraham would have lost her job.
 Since she didn't lose her job, it wasn't a Nazi salute.
-The idea that maybe FOX News would not fire somebody for a Nazi salute doesn't seem to have been on the table.
-Whenever I bring this moment up, somebody tells me the same thing.
+The idea that maybe FOX News would not fire somebody for a Nazi salute doesn't seem to be on the table.
+Whenever I bring this moment up, somebody tells me similar things.
 Sometimes they even cite the story.

 It's like we're all just playing pretend.